HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – TRAINING AND TECHNIQUE

 There are many types of fitters who lean on different combinations of experience and technology to fit you.
 The better ones use the input from the realms of both art and science.
 The use of motion capture camera technology and better measurement systems have advanced the science significantly in the last few years to really help the experienced fitters do the job more precisely and less iteratively than in the past.

 All of this has made it possible for you to get fit with the same technology and skills pro cyclists use.
 The video below shows the fit done by Allison Snooks of Landry’s bike shop for Jennifer Wheeler of the Tibco Pro team.
-While I had my fit done by Andy, Allison’s colleague at Landry’s, a store manager and LBS I’ve had my own association with over the last 20 years, we went through the same process shown in this video.
+While I had my fit done by Andy, Allison’s colleague at Landry’s, a store manager and LBS the I’ve had my own association with over the last 20 years, we went through the same process shown in this video.
 If only all it took was a good fit to ride like Jennifer…

 5. Drop/Hold the Weight

-Reducing your weight provides obvious benefit to your riding.
+Reducing your weight provides obvious benefits to your riding.
 The lighter you are, the more you can put your energy into propelling your bike forward rather than towing your keister down the road.
 This is especially true going uphill and accelerating.
-Weighing less makes no/little difference when going at constant speed on the flats and is a relative disadvantage going downhill.
+Weighing less makes no/little difference when going at a constant speed on the flats and is a relative disadvantage going downhill.

-I detailed the cost-benefit of dropping weight from your wheelset, bike and body for an earlier review and came up with the chart below.
+I detailed the cost-benefit of dropping weight from your wheelset, bike, and body for an earlier review and came up with the chart below.
 You can go through it or just acknowledge what you probably already know – losing weight from your body is the most effective and least costly way to go faster uphill.

 There are myriad diets that come in and out of fashion for athletes to lose fat and add muscle.
 My simple mantra is to train regularly, eat better and eat at the right times.
-While I often think that training gives me the right to eat whatever and as much as I want, I know that really isn’t the best thing to do, if I want to ride faster that is.
+While I often think that training gives me the right to eat whatever and as much as I want, I know that really isn’t the best thing to do if I want to ride faster that is.
 Riding faster requires generating more power per kilo and generating more power per kilo requires building more muscle.
 Eating better and at the right times can help you do that.

-Eating better is all about the right combination of protein, carbohydrates, fruits and vegetables.
+Eating better is all about the right combination of protein, carbohydrates, fruits, and vegetables.
 Lots of fruits and vegetables.
 You’ve probably heard plenty about all this so I won’t pile on.
 Lay off the ice cream and soda; easy on the brewski.
 Hydrate so you pee 4 or 5 times a day.
 Think about feeding your muscles rather than your appetite.

 Eating at the right times is equally important.
 What you do in the 30 minutes following a workout is crucial to muscle growth and future speed.
 If you’ve done a hard workout, you’ve broken down muscle fiber.
 Protein and carbohydrates together will feed and repair the muscle so it grows, you get stronger and you go faster.